X-rays of the Extremities

 of the X-ray beams to pass through.
 Images are produced in degrees of light and dark,

 depending on the amount of X-rays that penetrate the tissues.
 The soft tissues in

-and appear dark gray on the film.
-A bone or a tumor, which is denser than the soft
+They appear dark gray on the film.
+A bone or a tumor is denser than the soft tissues.

-tissues, allows few of the X-rays to pass through and appears white on the X-ray.
+It allows few of the X-rays to pass through and appears white on the X-ray.
+At a break

-At a break in a bone, the X-ray beam passes through the broken area and appears as
+in a bone, the X-ray beam passes through the broken area and appears as a dark line

 Why might I need an extremity X-ray?